House begins latest effort to expel George Santos after damning ethics probe

 But the release of the Ethics Committee report gave momentum to a third attempt, with lawmakers who previously voted against expelling Santos announcing they would now support it.

-Before the Thanksgiving break, Rep. Michael Guest, the chairman of the Ethics Committee, introduced a resolution to expel Santos, but did not bring it up as privileged.
+Santos said he spoke with Johnson earlier Tuesday and over Thanksgiving, and said the speaker had not asked him to resign.

+"He made a point to say he was not calling to ask me to resign," Santos said.

-The freshman lawmaker has been defiant in rejecting his colleagues' repeated calls for him to resign.
+The freshman lawmaker has been defiant in rejecting his colleagues' repeated calls for him to step down.
 Santos has said resigning would mean he's admitting to the allegations in the Ethics Committee's report.

 "I resign, I admit everything that's in that report, which most of it is some of the craziest s**t I've ever read in my life," he said Friday.